127editNOWALL.jpg

 Lily’s artistry is grounded in the understanding gained from studying in the Libero CantoTM School of Singing with her teachers Deborah Carmichael and Kinga Cserjési.
 Libero Canto is a process-oriented approach which holds that the body instinctually knows how to sing but is frequently blocked by psycho-social factors that inhibit freer singing.
 From the perspective of the Libero Canto School, approaches to technique that are based primarily on conscious, muscular manipulation often fail to address these hindrances and create unnecessary layers of tension.
 Various exercises developed by the creators of Libero Canto, the Szamosi family of Hungary and Austria, aim to encourage release of these excess tensions through the process of making music.

 In 2023, Lily enjoyed giving recitals in multiple states.
-She also joined her friends in the Ars Choralis choir of Woodstock, NY for a performance as the soprano soloist in Brahms’ “Ein deutsches Requiem” at the historic Maverick Concert Hall.
+She also joined the Ars Choralis choir of Woodstock, NY for a performance as the soprano soloist in Brahms’ “Ein deutsches Requiem” at the historic Maverick Concert Hall.

 Lily’s 2022 began with solo appearances in the New York City area and in Iowa.
 She sang a live-stream recital sponsored by Princeton Pro Musica, which Lily curated to promote the voices of Jewish composers whose lives were irrevocably altered by the events of WWII and the Holocaust.
 Then she joined forces with Princeton Pro Musica for their performance of James Whitbourn’s oratorio Annelies in which Whitbourn and librettist Melanie Challenger sensitively honor selections from Anne Frank’s diary.
 Lily then returned to her hometown, Davenport, Iowa, for an exciting debut with Chamber Music Quad Cities.
 Lily and pianist Thomas Sauer world-premiered art songs featuring poems by Quad Cities-area poets.
 Lily finished out the year with another debut in her hometown with The Quad City Symphony Orchestra as Mariola in Jake Heggie and Gene Scheer’s Two Remain (Out of Darkness).